ebanigogia/dollar_bot/README.md

--Developing further enhancements to record split expenses -Build machine learning model to predict the future expenses to estimate the budget
+-Developing further enhancements to record split expenses -Build machine learning model to predict the future expenses to estimate the budget -More interative UI where the bot answers general questions as well

 ## :sparkles: Contributors